renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/core-abilities/fetching_ticket_context.md

 **1) Jira App Authentication**

-The recommended way to authenticate with Jira Cloud is to install the PR-Insight app in your Jira Cloud instance.
-This will allow PR-Insight to access Jira data on your behalf.
+The recommended way to authenticate with Jira Cloud is to install the Khulnasoft Merge app in your Jira Cloud instance.
+This will allow Khulnasoft Merge to access Jira data on your behalf.

 Installation steps:

-1. Click [here](https://auth.atlassian.com/authorize?audience=api.atlassian.com&client_id=8krKmA4gMD8mM8z24aRCgPCSepZNP1xf&scope=read%3Ajira-work%20offline_access&redirect_uri=https%3A%2F%2Fregister.jira.pr-insight.khulnasoft.com&state=pr-insightmerge&response_type=code&prompt=consent) to install the PR-Insight app in your Jira Cloud instance, click the `accept` button.<br>
+1. Click [here](https://auth.atlassian.com/authorize?audience=api.atlassian.com&client_id=8krKmA4gMD8mM8z24aRCgPCSepZNP1xf&scope=read%3Ajira-work%20offline_access&redirect_uri=https%3A%2F%2Fregister.jira.pr-insight.khulnasoft.com&state=khulnasoftmerge&response_type=code&prompt=consent) to install the Khulnasoft Merge app in your Jira Cloud instance, click the `accept` button.<br>
 ![Jira Cloud App Installation](https://www.khulnasoft.com/images/pr_insight/jira_app_installation1.png){width=384}

-2. After installing the app, you will be redirected to the PR-Insight registration page. and you will see a success message.<br>
+2. After installing the app, you will be redirected to the Khulnasoft Merge registration page. and you will see a success message.<br>
 ![Jira Cloud App success message](https://www.khulnasoft.com/images/pr_insight/jira_app_success.png){width=384}

-3. Now you can use the Jira integration in PR-Insight PR Insight.
+3. Now you can use the Jira integration in Khulnasoft Merge PR Insight.

 **2) Email/Token Authentication**